-Haig, Scotland's oldest surviving Scotch whisky distiller, produces this fifteen-year-old blended whisky.
-Started in 1893, it is known as much for its taste as it is for its distinguished bottle.
-The famous, triangular, dimpled container was the first three-sided bottle to be registered as a trademark in the U.S. The nose is of distinct cherries, while on the palate you get a viscosity and gentleness derived from the more than 30 malt and grain whiskies used in the blend.
+Haig, Scotland's oldest surviving Scotch whisky distiller, produces this 15-year-old blended whisky.
+First released in 1893, it is known as much for its taste as it is for its distinguished bottle.
+The famous dimpled container was the first three-sided bottle to be registered as a trademark in the United States.
+The nose boasts distinct cherry aromas, while the palate offers a viscosity and gentleness derived from the more than 30 malt and grain whiskies used in the blend.
 It finishes surprisingly dry with a hint of spice, cherries and earthiness.
 It's a smart whisky for the novice or connoisseur.